Alcohol Rehab in Los Angeles, California: Personalized Care for Lasting Recovery

 • Leads the brain to develop and strengthen habit-forming behaviors for compulsive consumption

-• Negative affect/withdrawal: creates reward deficits and a surplus of stress
+• Negative affect/withdrawal: Creates reward deficits and a surplus of stress

 • Withdrawal symptoms when consumption is stopped

-• Pain, anxiety, irritability, dysphoria
+• Pain, anxiety, depression, irritability, and dysphoria

 • You move from drinking alcohol for pleasure to using it as a tool to escape withdrawal symptoms

-• Preoccupation/anticipation: challenges with cravings, impulsivity, and executive function
+• Preoccupation/anticipation: Challenges with cravings, impulsivity, and executive function

 • After a period of sobriety, you become preoccupied with consuming alcohol again